 Georgia's low corporate tax rates, unbeatable logistics and transportation infrastructure and Department of Economic Development experts give Georgia businesses -- including the 20 Fortune 500 headquarters, 33 Fortune 1000 firms and numerous international companies headquartered here -- a competitive edge by operating in a strategic U.S. hub for domestic and global commerce.

 Additionally, Georgia has a top-ranked workforce training program.
-Georgia Quick Start, the nation's top customized workforce training program, has been helping Georgia win new companies and support existing industry with its customized workforce training provided free of charge to qualified companies for more than 40 years.
-Last year, Quick Start trained more than 53,000 people in 123 customized workforce training programs, creating or retaining a total of 10,024 local jobs.
+Georgia Quick Start, a customized workforce training program, has been helping Georgia win new companies and support existing industry with its customized workforce training provided free of charge to qualified companies for more than 40 years.
+Quick Start has trained more than 53,000 people in 123 customized workforce training programs, creating or retaining a total of 10,024 local jobs.

 Why would you recommend someone move to Atlanta or the state of Georgia?

 Georgia is at the center of the largest and fastest-growing region in the U.S. Georgia's workforce of more than 6 million is consistently refreshed by the growing number of people who move here along with the 90,000 graduates from 80 colleges, technical colleges and universities across the state.
 Our beautiful state offers a culture of collaboration, which fuels the growth of Georgia's diverse economy.
 It is reflected in the state's pro-business framework, cutting edge research centers and organizations such as Quick Start, which consistently ranks as the top workforce development program in the nation.
 From the growing economy, numerous job opportunities and great education options, Georgia is a wonderful place to call home.